sitedata/checklyhq.com/site/content/docs/headless-recorder/_index.md

 > ⭐️ We're working on a new, better version of Headless Recorder.
-> Please read the [roadmap](/docs/puppeteer-recorder/roadmap/) on our plans for the future and the results of our [survey]((https://surveys.hotjar.com/s?siteId=717179&surveyId=137462))
+> Please read the [roadmap](/docs/headless-recorder/roadmap/) on our plans for the future and the results of our [survey]((https://surveys.hotjar.com/s?siteId=717179&surveyId=137462))

-Headless recorder is a Chrome extension that records your browser interactions and generates a Puppeteer or Playwright script.
+Headless Recorder is a Chrome extension that records your browser interactions and generates a Puppeteer or Playwright script.
 Use it to create Checkly browser checks without writing any code.

-Puppeteer recorder has the following features:
+Headless Recorder has the following features:

 - Records clicks and type events.
 - Records form entries like dropdowns, radio buttons, checkboxes etc.
 - Records screenshots.
-- Adds `waitForNavigation`, `setViewPort` and other useful clauses.
+- Adds `waitForNavigation`, `setViewport`/`setViewportSize` and other useful clauses.
-- Generates a Puppeteer script, ready for copy & pasting.
+- Generates a Puppeteer or Playwright script, ready for copy & pasting.
 - Shows which events are being recorded.
 - Offers configuration options to tweak the generated code.
 - Is open source, check the code on the [GitHub repo](https://github.com/checkly/headless-recorder)